ViktorOgnev/librarian-chef/README.md

-<<<<<<< HEAD
 Having fun installing all that software needed to start a new rails project?
 No?<br />Then use this VM instead.
 Read this article to find out why this is a great thing:

 http://blog.base2.io/2012/05/01/vagrants-and-chefs-and-librarians-oh-my/#.UQmCJEq6BYh